airbrite/css/README.md

 # Celery CSS / LESS Styleguide

-*A mostly reasonable approach to CSS and LESS*
+*A mostly reasonable approach to CSS and LESS, modified from Airbnb*

 ## Table of Contents